Alignak-monitoring-contrib/alignak-backend/docs/install.rst

    Python 2.7.12

 .. note:: that you may need to choose Python 2 as the default interpreter for some operations on your system :/

+.. warning:: ``update-alternatives`` is not easy to manage with CentOS7.
+You would rather choose a python version and get stucked with this version!

 MongoDB
 ~~~~~~~